 TEST KITCHEN

 Kyoto Research Institute’s Test Kitchen is a dedicated food laboratory to explore the heritage materials of Japan’s cookery culture.
-We explore how these materials can continue to nourish daily life in today’s kitchens, no matter where we call home.
+We explore how these materials nourish daily life in today’s kitchens, no matter where we call home.

 At the center of this work are heritage materials.
 Traditional ingredients and techniques cultivated and refined over centuries that embody not only taste but also community and craft.
 They are living knowledge.

 Our Test Kitchen is not about preservation.
 It is about fermentation.
-How heritage materials of cookery evolve with the times.
-Our activities include kitchen-based experimentation, documentation of traditional techniques, and educational curriculum.
+How these heritage materials of cookery evolve with the times.
+Our activities are rooted in field research across the Japanese archipelago.
+Interviews with food professionals and residents of each micro-community, assessment of terroir and social systems, and documentation of traditional tools and techniques.
+We bring what we’ve foraged back to the Test Kitchen for kitchen-based experimentation and educational curriculum.

 We welcome professionals, semi-professionals, and industry-adjacent professionals who can leverage the knowledge we have cultivated at our Test Kitchen to transform heritage materials into new culinary and social possibilities.
-Office Hours is an opportunity to experience our current research and experimentation of the heritage materials of cookery.
+Visit the Test Kitchen by booking Office Hours.
+Experience our current research and experimentation of the heritage materials of cookery.

 SOME OF OUR RESEARCH